utkuufuk/entrello/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/utkuufuk/entrello)](https://goreportcard.com/report/github.com/utkuufuk/entrello)
 [![Coverage Status](https://coveralls.io/repos/github/utkuufuk/entrello/badge.svg)](https://coveralls.io/github/utkuufuk/entrello)

-- Polls compatible data sources and keeps your Trello cards synchronized with fresh data.
+- Polls compatible services and keeps your Trello cards synchronized with fresh data.
-- Listens for and filters each event from your Trello board and forwards it to the matching data source.
+- Listens for and filters each event from your Trello board and forwards it to the matching service.
 - Can be run as a scheduled job, or an HTTP server:
     ```sh
     # cron job